Code-Institute-Submissions/nickl98-MS2_AprResub/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colors used are purple, blue, and tan.
+        -   The two main colors used are white, purple, blue, and tan.
     -   #### Typography
         -   The Luckiest Guy font is the main font used throughout the whole site.